 Bad debts can have a serious impact on cash flow because businesses are required to pay VAT to HMRC that they perhaps have not yet received from clients, and whilst there is a VAT deferral in place until 30 June 2020, bad debt relief claims may still be able to provide additional assistance to clients with their cash flow.

-This blog was written by Price Bailey’s VAT partner, Daphne Hemingway.
-For more information on making a bad debt relief claim for VAT, please contact Daphne on the form below.
+For more information on making a bad debt relief claim for VAT, please contact Douglas Todd, VAT partner on the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.